boytchev/suica/docs/user-guide.md

 Property and command.
 Allows Suica to go into emmersive 3D environment.
 Using a VR camera adds a button at the bottom of the canvas.
-If the button says `[Enter VR]` the user must click it to enter VR mode.
-If VR is not sipported, the button says `[VR NOT SUPPORTED]`.
+If the button says `[ENTER VR]` the user must click it to enter VR mode.
+If VR is not supported, the button says `[VR NOT SUPPORTED]`.

 ```html